© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 River Wey aqueduct, Headley Park is a scheduled monument protected by Historic England under reference 1001783.
 View the official record →

-River Wey aqueduct, Headley Park is a brick-built structure dating from the early nineteenth century, constructed to carry water across the River Wey valley.
+River Wey aqueduct, Headley Park is a brick-built aqueduct constructed during the nineteenth century to carry water across the River Wey valley.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001783.

 River Wey aqueduct, Headley Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001783.